Best Hiking Clothes for Women (Hiking Outfit Ideas)

 I love a wool hiking bralette on longer, multi-day hikes when a tight sports bra becomes uncomfortable.
 Like my underwear, I’ve found Icebreaker nails it with their undergarment material.
 It’s comfortable and has excellent performance.

 The Icebreaker Siren Bralette is best suited for low-impact activities.
 This makes it great on a backcountry adventure, but I wouldn’t wear it on a trail run or mountain biking.
-Granted, that all depends on your cup size and needs.
+Granted, the use of a bralette all depends on your cup size and needs.
 However, I find it super comfy for daily life when you’re not running around.

 Women’s Hiking Shirts